JoeTrubenstein/astro-bmb/src/content/blog/how-search-engines-punish.md

 description: What good is great content, killer branding, and an awesome product - if no one will wait around for it to load?
 Learn how poor page performance could get you sent to the back of the SEO line.
 ---

 Page speed has been an important SEO factor for over a decade.
-While the true nature of "The Algorithm" may forever be a topic of debate - there are still plenty of published guidelines for appeasing the bots that visit our online homes.
+While the true nature of "The Algorithm" may forever be a topic of debate - choosing to ignore load times could earn you a painful page rank demotion.

 ![Introducing AstroPaper 2.0](/assets/rage.webp)